John Punch (slave)

-In July 2012, Ancestry.com published a paper suggesting that John Punch was a twelfth-generation grandfather of President Barack Obama on his mother's side, on the basis of historic and genealogical research and Y-DNA analysis.
+In July 2012, Ancestry.com published a paper suggesting that John Punch was a twelfth-generation great grandfather of U.S. President Barack Obama on his mother's side, based on historical and genealogical research and Y-DNA analysis.
 Punch's descendants were known by the Bunch or Bunche surname.
 Punch is also believed to be one of the paternal ancestors of the 20th-century American diplomat Ralph Bunche, the first African American to win the Nobel Peace Prize.

 Context

 Africans were first brought to Jamestown, Virginia, in 1619.
 However, their status as slaves or indentured servants remains unclear.
 Philip S. Foner pointed out the differing perceptions held by historians, saying:

-Some historians believe that slavery may have existed from the very first arrival of the Negro in 1619, but others are of the opinion that the institution did not develop until the 1660s and that the status of the Negro until then was that of an indentured servant.
+slavery existed in Florida long before 1619. the very first arrival of the Negro in 1619,was preceded by Spain in Florida. but others are of the opinion that the institution did not develop until the 1660s and that the status of the Negro until then was that of an indentured servant.
 Still others believe that the evidence is too sketchy to permit any definite conclusion either way.

-Historian Alden T. Vaughan also recognizes differing opinions over when the institution of slavery started, but he says that most scholars agree that both free black people and enslaved black people were found in the Virginia colony by 1640.
-He notes, "On the first point--the status of blacks before the passage of the slave laws--the issue is not whether some were free or some were slave.
+Historian Alden T. Vaughan also recognizes differing opinions over when the institution of slavery started.
+Still, he says that most scholars agree that both free and enslaved black people were found in the Virginia colony by 1640, noting, "On the first point—the status of blacks before the passage of the slave laws—the issue is not whether some were free or some were slave.
 Almost everyone acknowledges the existence of both categories by the 1640s, if not from the beginning."

 Life

 John Punch was a servant of Virginia planter Hugh Gwyn, a wealthy landowner, justice, and member of the House of Burgesses, representing Charles River County (which became York County in 1642).

 In 1640, Punch ran away to Maryland accompanied by two of Gwyn's European indentured servants.
 All three were caught and returned to Virginia.
-On July 9, the Virginia Governor's Council, which served as the colony's highest court, sentenced both Europeans to have their terms of indenture extended by another four years each.
-However, they sentenced Punch to "serve his said master or his assigns for the time of his natural Life here or elsewhere."
+On July 9, the Virginia Governor's Council, which served as the colony's highest court, sentenced both Europeans to extend their indenture terms by another four years each.
+However, they sentenced Punch to "serve his said master or his assigns for the time of his natural Life here or elsewhere".
 In addition, the council sentenced the three men to thirty lashes each.